genenetwork/GEMMA/README.md

 Peter Carbonetto, Tim Flutre, Matthew Stephens, Pjotr Prins and others have also contributed to the development of this software.

-[latest_release]: https://github.com/genetics-statistics/GEMMA/releases/tag/v0.96 "Most recent stable release"
+[latest_release]: https://github.com/genetics-statistics/GEMMA/releases "Most recent stable releases"